Division II. Boards, Committees, and Commissions1

 2.45.060 Proceedings – Quorum.

-(2) Alternate commissioners shall have the right to participate in the debate and the deliberations of the commission on the regular business of the commission.
-Alternate commissioners shall not be part of the commission quorum and shall not move action or vote on matters coming before the commission, except as provided in subsections (3) and (4) of this section.
+(3) Alternate commissioners shall have the right to participate in the debate and the deliberations of the commission on the regular business of the commission.
+Alternate commissioners shall not be part of the commission quorum and shall not move action or vote on matters coming before the commission, except in the event where a meeting is scheduled and no quorum is present, an alternate member may contribute to the establishment of a quorum such that the meeting may commence and proceed.
+If more than one alternate is present, after the meeting is called to order, the chair shall specify which of the alternate members is contributing to the quorum and may participate as a voting member for the purposes and duration of that meeting only, which shall be noted in the written record of the meeting.

-(3) In the event a commissioner is disqualified from participation or otherwise unable to participate in a hearing on employee discipline, an alternate commissioner shall be appointed by the commission chair to serve in the place of the absent commissioner.
-The alternate commissioner shall be entitled to participate fully in such proceedings, and is authorized to vote on the action before the commission.
+(4) In the event a commissioner is disqualified from participation or otherwise unable to participate in a hearing on employee discipline, an alternate commissioner may serve in the place of the disqualified or absent commissioner.
+The alternate commissioner shall be entitled to participate fully in such proceedings, and is authorized to vote on the action before the commission consistent with subsection (3) of this section.

 2.45.080 Secretary-chief examiner.